Provides access to Medicare benefits for a range of medical services, lower cost prescriptions and free care as a public patient in a public hospital.

 There are many uses for a Medicare card including visiting a doctor.

 Changes to your Medicare card details must be done in person at your local Medicare Service Centre.
+If you are an Aboriginal or Torres Strait Islander Australian you can update your Medicare card details by completing an Aboriginal and Torres Strait Islander Medicare Enrolment and amendment form.

 If your Medicare card is lost or stolen you can ask for a replacement card